 In the European Union the Rapid Alert System for Food and Feed (RASFF) represents the EU’s integrated approach to feed and food safety.

 The Rapid Alert System for Food and Feed (RASSF) was established in 1979 to provide EU control authorities with a tool to exchange information on the detection of food and feed risks.
 It covers all four types of food hazards: Chemical, Physical, Biological and Allergens.

 How RASFF Works

 When an EU member state detects a feed or food safety risk - through the various detection measures which exist within its country - the member state notifies the European Commission using the RASFF system.
 The European Commission then disseminates the notification to other member states to enable them to take appropriate action.
-There are three different types of RASFF notifications which exist (Table 1).
+There are three different types of RASFF notifications (Table 1).

 Table 1: The types of RASFF notifications

 |Alert||A food or feed presenting a risk is on the market and rapid action is required|